attrigo/asapp/services/asapp-projects-service/README.md

 * Docker mode.

-> This mode starts the application and all its services at once
+> This mode starts the application and all its services at once.

 1. Build the application's Docker image:
     ```sh